adarsh1921/STRIKE/README.md

 For Hardware:
 - [Arduino uno, LEDs, IR sensor, Buzzer,  connecting wire]
 - [Microcontroller:
    Arduino Uno: 5V, 16 MHz, 14 digital I/O pins

-IR Sensors:
+- IR Sensors:

-Quantity: 2
+  - Quantity: 2
-Voltage: 3.3V-5V
+  - Voltage: 3.3V-5V
-Range: 2-30 cm
+  - Range: 2-30 cm
-Output: Digital (HIGH/LOW)
+  - Output: Digital (HIGH/LOW)

-LEDs:
+- LEDs:

-Quantity: 7
+  - Quantity: 7
-Voltage: 2-3V
+  - Voltage: 2-3V
-Current: ~20mA per LED
+  - Current: ~20mA per LED

-Buzzer:
+- Buzzer:

-Voltage: 5V
+  - Voltage: 5V
-Programmable tone frequencies
+  - Programmable tone frequencies

-LCD Display:
+- LCD Display:

-16x2 I2C module
+  - 16x2 I2C module
-Address: Typically 0x27 or 0x3F
+  - Address: Typically 0x27 or 0x3F

-Power Supply:
+- Power Supply:

-USB or 9V battery
+  - USB or 9V battery

-Connections:
+- Connections:

-LEDs: Pins 4-10
+  - LEDs: Pins 4-10
-IR Sensors: Pins 2, 3
+  - IR Sensors: Pins 2, 3
-Buzzer: Pin 11
+  - Buzzer: Pin 11

-LCD: I2C interface
+- LCD:
+   VCC - 5V, GND - GND, SDA - A4, SCL - A5

 Game Mechanics:

-LED starts in the middle
-Players use IR sensors to move LED
+Players press their buttons to move a central LED left or right along a row.
-Sound effects for start and win conditions

-]
-- [List tools required]
+Player 1 moves the LED right, and Player 2 moves it left.
+The goal is to push the LED to the opponent’s end to win.
+When the LED reaches the far right, Player 1 wins; if it reaches the far left, Player 2 wins.
+The game then displays a winning message and plays a victory sound.

 ### Implementation
 For Software: